andreasphil/unbuild/README.md

 ## Development

-Unbuild's philosophy is that it should be possible to take the contents of this folder, serve it with any static file server, and it just works.
+Unbuild aims to make the contents of this folder easily served by any static file server without additional configuration.

+This means:

-That means: the project files themselves rely only things that natively work in any web browser—no bundling, transpiling, non-standard file formats, language extensions, etc.
+- Project files use only features natively supported by modern web browsers—no bundling, transpiling, non-standard file formats, or language extensions.

-It does not mean not using any support at all, but rather decupling the support from the project itself such that it makes development more convenient.
-But it is never required to run, maintain, or change the project.
+- While support tools can be used to enhance development, they are not required to run, maintain, or modify the project.

-Most development workflows aren't really designed for this approach.
-They typically assume some kind of Node.js environment and often also TypeScript.
-Importing your dependencies from a CDN, for example, and linking them via import maps in `index.html`, works perfectly fine for the browser.
-But will give you a bunch of errors and missing autocompletions in VS Code.
+Most "modern" web development workflows aren't designed for this approach, often assuming a Node.js environment and TypeScript.
+For example, importing dependencies from a CDN and linking them via import maps in `index.html` works perfectly fine in the browser, but may cause errors and missing autocompletions in VS Code.

 Luckily there are a few tricks we can use to improve this experience: